orlof/dcpu-admiral/README.md

       Convert a value to a Boolean, using the standard truth testing procedure.
     </p>
     <p>
-      The following values are interpreted as false: false, numeric zero of all types, and empty strings and containers (including tuples, lists and dictionaries).
+      The following values are interpreted as false: false, numeric zero of all types, string 'false' and empty strings and containers (including tuples, lists and dictionaries).
 All other values are interpreted as true.
     </p>
   </dd>
 </dl>